eliu0412/group-project-codelingo/doc/sprint3/sprint-03.review.md

 - **AP-8 (Interactive Fill-in-the-Blank Questions):**
   - **User Story:** _"As a user, I want fill-in-the-blank questions during lessons so that I can test my understanding interactively."_
   - **Status:** Incomplete due to unexpected backend and validation complexity.
 Work is partially implemented but requires more time for full integration.

-- **GitHub Code Uploads:**
-  Project files were not pushed to GitHub as priority shifted to backend and API logic stabilization.

 ---

 ## Looking Ahead